Airam-2003/Ingles2-JulianMatiasZarco-EscrituraPR/PR.md

 - Standardized all CSS units to rem for better responsiveness across various screen sizes.
 - Added Spanish translations for error messages using a simple localization module to enhance accessibility.

-These changes improve the usability, stability, and inclusivity of the app.
+These changes aim to improve the usability, stability, and inclusivity of the app.
 Users now receive clear, localized feedback and can rely on accurate weather information even under poor network conditions.

+## Feedback

 Please review the updated WeatherDisplay.js and fetchWeatherData() implementations carefully.